yinwang0/historical/README.md

-* cps.ss - CPS transformer without administrative redexes (10+ years of
+* cps.ss - CPS transformer without administrative redexes
-  research, finished independently as a weekly homework)

-* compiler.ss - optimizing compiler from Scheme to X64 assembly
+* compiler.ss - compiler from Scheme to X64 assembly

 * meta-interp.ss - meta-circular interpreter that can interpret itself
   to any level